mongodb/docs/source/includes/faq-agents.rst

 Agent to prefer an IP address over its corresponding hostname for a specific IP address.

+To create a preferred hostname:

+1. Click :guilabel:`Settings`.

+2. Click :guilabel:`Group Settings`.

-To create a preferred hostname, click :guilabel:`Settings`, then :guilabel:`Group Settings`, then the :guilabel:`Add` button for the :guilabel:`Preferred Hostnames` setting.
+3. Click the :guilabel:`Add` button for the :guilabel:`Preferred Hostnames` setting.
    If your IP addresses have a common prefix, create a preferred hostname with the :guilabel:`ends-with` button or click the :guilabel:`regexp` button to use a regular expression.

 Preferred hostnames also allow you to specify the hostname to use for servers with multiple aliases.
 This prevents servers from appearing multiple times